The river Wye offers over a hundred miles of outstanding river ideal for Canadian canoeing and kayaking trips from Glasbury to Chepstow.

 The Upper River Wye

-The first section of the river Wye goes through Hay-on-Wye which is famous for it’s many book shops and Hay Festival.
-It then continues through some of the best countryside the UK has to offer with breathtaking views of the Brecon Beacons and Black Mountains.
+The first section of the river Wye starts at Glasbury and Hay-on-Wye, the latter famous for it’s many book shops and Hay Festival.
+The river then continues with breathtaking views of the Brecon Beacons and Black Mountains.

-Crossing the border into England the River Wye travels on to Hereford which is steeped in History and takes it’s name from being the lowest point of the River Wye “Ford” meaning crossing point, which was used by Army’s as the forming point “Here”.
-From the river you can see Hereford Cathedral and old battle grounds as you pass under Saxon and Victorian bridges.
-Hereford Cathedral is home to British treasure which includes the Mappa Mundi and Chained Library.
+Crossing the border into England the River Wye travels on to Hereford.
+Hereford takes it’s name from being the lowest point of the River Wye “Ford” (meaning crossing point), which was used by armies as the forming point “Here”.
+Hereford Cathedral and old battle grounds can be seen as paddlers pass under Saxon and Victorian bridges.
+The Cathedral is home to British treasure which includes the Mappa Mundi and Chained Library.

-After Hereford the River Wye continues to Ross-on-Wye and like Hay-on-Wye these settlements got their names from being “upon” the River Wye.
-People that are familiar with these places tend to drop the latter part and commonly refer to them just using the first part.
-Ross-on-Wye is an old market town that has a distinctive church spire soaring into the skyline, that can be seen from the river.
+After Hereford the River Wye continues to Ross-on-Wye.
+Ross is an old market town that has a distinctive church spire soaring into the skyline.
 There are good public facilities next to the river including camp sites and places to eat and drink.

 The Middle River Wye

-After a short distance the river passes Goodrich Castle, construction initially started in the 11th century and the building was named after it’s founder Godric an English Thegn.
+After a short distance the river passes Goodrich Castle, named after it’s founder Godric an English Thegn.
 The Castle is open to the public and has a newly built visitors center that offers free audio tours.
 Goodrich overlooks Symonds Yat that’s divided into Symonds Yat East & West.
 This is a scenic village in the Forest of Dean that has riverside camping and hotel accommodation.

 After Symonds Yat the River Wye turns back towards Wales crossing into Monmouth which is that areas Welsh boarding market town.
 Monmouth is home to two other rivers, the Monnow and the Trothy.
 Monmouth is the birth place of Henry V and has many attractions and sites to visit.

 From Monmouth the River Wye continues towards Tintern.
 On arrival here, paddlers the most spectacular view from the river of Tintern Abbey.
-From here River Wye becomes tidal and groups with little experience should only continue with a qualified instructor.
+At this point, the River Wye becomes tidal and groups with less experience should only continue with a qualified instructor.

 The Lower River Wye